Tuanpluss02/Flutter-Portfolio/README.md

 ## Getting Started

-To run Pro Notes on your local machine, follow these simple steps:
+To run on your local machine, follow these simple steps:
 ```
 1. Clone the repository:
 > git clone https://github.com/Tuanpluss02/my-portfolio.git